smartin015/continuousprint/.github/ISSUE_TEMPLATE/bug_report.md

 **PLEASE READ THIS FIRST!**

-If you are reporting an issue, you **must** submit a System Info bundle so I can troubleshoot it.
+If you are reporting an issue, you **must** attach a System Info bundle to the issue so I can troubleshoot it.

 If you create an issue without one, then I'll ask you to submit one and will wait until you do.

-Please save us both time, and do this first:
+Please save us both time, and do this first.
+You can find instructions here:

 https://community.octoprint.org/t/what-is-a-systeminfo-bundle-and-how-can-i-obtain-one/29887
      .